jupiter/simple-mock/README.md

 ### stub.callbackWith(...) *or* stub.callbackArgWith(argumentIndex, ...)

 Configures this stub to call back with the arguments passed.
-It will use the last argument as callback, or argument at `argumentIndex`.
+It will use either the last argument as callback, or the argument at `argumentIndex`.
 Subsequent calls of this on the same stub (chainable) will queue up different behaviours for each subsequent call of the stub.

 ### stub.returnWith(val)